Ckarow057/test-framework/README.md

 - **Webhook Endpoint:** Handles incoming SMS via a `/sms/webhook` POST endpoint.
 - **Message Logging:** Stores and prints received messages for auditing and debugging.
 - **Configurable:** Uses environment variables for Twilio credentials and service configuration.
+- **Customizable Message Patterns:** Easily add or modify validation templates for new workflows.
+- **Multi-language Support:** Expandable to additional languages beyond English and Spanish.
+- **Parallel Processing:** Handles multiple incoming messages concurrently for scalability.
+- **Enhanced Error Handling:** Provides detailed error responses and logging for failed validations or Twilio errors.
+- **Audit Trail:** Maintains a persistent log of all processed messages for compliance and review.
+- **Test Coverage:** Includes end-to-end and unit tests for core validation and Twilio integration logic.
+- **Extensible Architecture:** Modular design allows for easy integration with other messaging platforms or health data systems.

 ## Project Structure